-Dr. Sheps DOES NOT use thermography to detect nerve impingements or "nerve irritation" or for monitoring the effect of chiropractic adjustments on subluxations.
+Dr. Sheps, DC DOES NOT use thermography to detect nerve impingements or "nerve irritation" or for monitoring the effect of chiropractic adjustments on subluxations.

 Medical Thermography (digital infrared thermal imaging - DITI ) is used as a method of research for early preclinical diagnosis and control during treatment of homeostatic imbalances.
 There are few devices, which operate in a passive method like infrared Thermography medicine; amongst these are the ECG and EEG.
 The intrinsic safety of this method makes infrared Thermography free from any limitations or contraindications.

 Thermography is a non-invasive, non-contact tool that uses the heat from your body to aid in making diagnosis of a host of health care conditions.
 Thermography is completely safe and uses no radiation.

 This equipment usually has two parts, the IR camera and a standard PC or laptop computer.
 These systems have only a few controls and relatively easy to use.

 Monitors are high-resolution full color, isotherm or grey scale, and usually include image manipulation, isothermal temperature mapping, and point-by-point temperature measurement with a cursor or statistical region of interest.
 The systems measure temperatures ranging from 10° C - 55° C to an accuracy of 0.1° C. Focus adjustment should cover small areas down to 75 x 75mm.